Claims Against the City

 The name and address of any public employee involved, if known.
 (Please indicate if you believe the employee was personally responsible for the damage or merely knows about the circumstances.)

 A concise statement of the nature and extent of damages claimed to have been suffered.

 A statement of the amount of monetary damages being requested.
 Copies of bills establishing costs incurred, or at least two estimates relating to such damages, make it much easier to favorably evaluate a claim.

-  If you file a notice of claim, Cannon Cochran Management Services (CCMSI) will initiate an investigation.
+If you file a notice of claim, the Division of Risk Management at the City will initiate an investigation.
 If that investigation shows that the City is at fault for your damages, and the City is not protected by governmental immunity, you may be offered reimbursement.

 Even where reimbursement is offered, the City pays only for physical damage.
 Intangible losses such as personal inconvenience or missed work opportunities are not reimbursed.
 In property damage situations, calculation of loss is based upon the fair market value of damaged items, discounted for depreciation.
 The City does not pay full replacement value for damaged property.

 You may want to contact your own insurance company about coverage.
 If your insurance company believes that the City is liable, it will settle the claim with you and then seek reimbursement from the City.
 If it is later determined that the City is responsible for the damage, the City will reimburse your insurance company for any money it advanced.
 It is the responsibility of your insurance company to reimburse you any deductible you paid.

 You may submit your claim by email, fax, or certified mail.